 Other suggestions to students while filing a tax return, from the OGS:

-- Read the OGS website carefully, write down your questions and bring to the information session
+- Read the OGS website carefully, write down your questions and bring them to the information session.

 - Wait to start filing until after attending a tax information session, if there is one available at your school.
 If you are a Northeastern University student, the Northeastern University OGS has an information session coming up, on March 17, with information about signing up and a lot more info about filing taxes for Northeastern students is on their webpage here.
 Any tax documents from employers or investments that are being mailed to you (such as a W-2) should have arrived by then.